tlgilman/tlgilman/README.md

 ### Hi there, I'm Terry Gilman and this is my github special profile 👋
-- 🔭 I’m currently leading a team within the bank to figure out how to deal with COVID and the world of online banking.
+- 🔭 Solid C#, JavaScript, C, Java programmer with experience in AWS (very limited Azure)
-- 🌱 I’m currently learning how to use github.
-Currently I am a solid Perforce user.
+- 🌱 I’m currently refreshing all skills to insure I have no gaps in my knowledge
-- 👯 I’m looking to collaborate on virtual reality projects or open source projects
+- 👯 I’m looking to find a company that can use my development and management skills to build interesting tools
 - 📫 How to reach me: terry.gilman@gmail.com

 <!--
 **tlgilman/tlgilman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with best was to get involved in open source projects
-- 💬 Ask me about ...
+- 💬 Ask me about the arcade machine I built
-- 😄 Pronouns: ...
+- 😄 Pronouns: he/him/his
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I can, on occasion, hold my breath for 6 minutes -->
--->